 - Anti-malaria pills can prevent or reduce malaria and anaemia in places and at times when there is lots of malaria in a community.

 These health messages have been reviewed by expert health educators and medical experts and are available on the ORB health website too.
-If you are excited about mobilising children as health messengers, then join our Children for Health Community!
-You’ll receive monthly updates, news & free resources.

 Here are some ideas for activities children can do to understand more about the topic and share the messages with others.